Labadie Collection: Creation of the collection

 The Labadie Collection became a part of the Special Collections Library (then called the Rare Book Room) in 1964.
 It is named after individualist anarchist Joseph Labadie (1850–1933).
-With the help of his devoted wife, Sophie, Labadie collected and carefully preserved a vast amount of literature on social movements from the 1870s to his death in 1933, including his own writings and publications.
+With the help of his wife, Sophie, Labadie collected and carefully preserved a vast amount of literature on social movements from the 1870s to his death in 1933, including his own writings and publications.
 Although offers for this unique and valuable collection came from several institutions, including the University of Wisconsin, "Jo," as he was known, insisted it should go to the University of Michigan.
 Not only did he want it to be geographically closer to him, but he also felt the conservative Michigan institution needed some ideological balance in its collections.
-In a 1912 letter to John R. Commons of the University of Wisconsin, Labadie thanked him for trying to acquire his collection, and said, "I made up my mind it should go where it was most needed—old moss-back Michigan,—conservative, reactionary, and positively crass in some things… I know how well you Wisconsin folk would have done with it, but when you consider what a light it will be to the U of M, I know your discernment will approve my conduct in the matter."
+In a 1912 letter to John R. Commons of the University of Wisconsin, Labadie thanked him for trying to acquire his collection, and said, "I made up my mind it should go where it was most needed—old moss-back Michigan,—conservative, reactionary, and positively crass in some things...
+I know how well you Wisconsin folk would have done with it, but when you consider what a light it will be to the U of M, I know your discernment will approve my conduct in the matter."

 The exact size of the original contribution is unknown, but the first shipment arrived in 1912 in about 20 boxes.
 In addition to materials created on Labadie's printing press and his vast correspondence, there were books, pamphlets, by-laws, newspapers, newsletters, announcements, membership cards, photographs, broadsides, and badges reflecting his activities in various labor and protest movements.
-Although the Board of Regents graciously accepted the gift, the conservative library administration was at a loss as to what to do with this radical trove of literature.
-For years after the materials were deposited in the Library, absolutely nothing was done with them.
+Although the Board of Regents accepted the gift, the conservative library administration was at a loss as to what to do with this radical trove of literature.
+For years after the materials were deposited in the Library, nothing was done with them.
 Inquiring researchers would be given a key and sent into a locked cage area on their own, left with boxes of unaccessioned, unprocessed and uncataloged materials.
 Items undoubtedly disappeared.